Mohammad Shahzad: Domestic cricket

 Due to spending time with Afghanistan's national team, Shahzad has not played much top-level domestic cricket in Afghanistan.
 He has only played two matches in the Ahmad Shah Abdali 4-day Tournament, both in the 2015–16 season, before the tournament gained first-class status.
 He played for the Band-e-Amir Dragons, captaining the team in his first match.
 He also captained the Spin Ghar Tigers in the 2018 Ghazi Amanullah Khan Regional One Day Tournament.
 He scored two centuries in the tournament and was named the player of the match on both occasions, and he helped Spin Ghar reach the final, where they lost to the Boost Defenders.

 Shahzad played in the first three seasons of the Shpageeza Cricket League, Afghanistan's national Twenty20 competition, from 2014 to 2016.
 In 2014, he played for the Boost Defenders, but he then changed teams to the Kabul Eagles, who won the 2016 edition of the tournament.
 Shahzad scored 90 runs in the 2016 tournament final and was named the player of the match.

 Shahzad has also played domestic cricket in Pakistan.
 In the 2010–11 season, he played three matches for Port Qasim Authority in Grade II of the PCB Patron's Trophy, and he played two matches as a wicket-keeper and opening batsman for Habib Bank Limited in the 2015–16 National One Day Cup, scoring 43 runs against Khan Research Laboratories and 15 runs against National Bank of Pakistan.

+He also has the record of the fastest 50 in T10 history where he scored 74 off just 16 balls.